Knowledge of Uncertain Worlds: Programming with Logical Constraints: Additional examples

 \section{Additional examples}

 We present additional examples that show the power of our language.
 They are challenging or impossible to express and solve using prior languages and semantics.
+For each example, we spell out the default meta-constraint for each predicate, in a topological-sort dependency order.
 We use \co{-\,-} to prefix comments.